NetworkConfiguration/dhcpcd/README.md

 The Makefile `_confinstall` target will attempt to move the files correctly from the old locations to the new locations.

-dhcpcd-9 defaults the run directory to `/var/run/dhcpcd` instead of `/var/run` and the prefix of dhcpcd has been removed from the files.

 Of course this won't work if dhcpcd is packaged up, so packagers will need to install similar logic into their dhcpcd package.

+dhcpcd-9 defaults the run directory to `/var/run/dhcpcd` instead of `/var/run` and the prefix of dhcpcd has been removed from the files. dhcpcd-9 may also run in a chroot, `/var/chroot/dhcpcd` so all the files could be relative to that.

 ## ChangeLog
 We no longer supply a ChangeLog.